Soumya14041987/Docker-init-projects/README.md

+# About
+This is aimed to serve as a guide into building a Restful Api using flask for beginners
 # Credits
 All the resources i used for the project will be listed once im done for now just enjoy took me awhile to really figure some little things out and